chris-short/devopsish.com/content/post/102/index.md

 We consider logs to be just another form of time series data, and we want to give users better tools for ingesting and viewing that data.
 Learn how to use open source tools such as Telegraf and InfluxDB to take a metrics-first approach to log analysis. *SPONSORED*

 [**Webinar with Shannon Lietz: DevSecOps: Finding the Adversaries in Our Midst**](https://info.signalsciences.com/devsecops-finding-the-adversaries-in-our-midst-webinar?utm_medium=newsletter&utm_source=devopsish)
-Discover how you can get greater visibility into how and where you’re being attacked, and use that visibility to build, create, and deploy sites that protect what your business cares about. *SPONSORED*
+Discover how you can get greater visibility into how and where you're being attacked, and use that visibility to build, create, and deploy sites that protect what your business cares about. *SPONSORED*

 {{< sponsor-blurb >}}